afcarl/Adv-Big-Data-Analytics/README.md

 3. Curate the links, form a set and store in a pickle file.

-4. Load the pickle file (there are roughly 127 links in the set)
+4. Load the pickle file (there are roughly 127 links in the set).

   ```python
   import pickle